YangLabHKUST/MCube/deconvolution/README.md

 # Cell type deconvolution

-To identify cell-type-specific spatially variable genes (SVGs) while considering the cell type mixtures in the ST data, we first need to determine the cell type proportions by using deconvolution methods.
+To identify cell-type-specific spatially variable genes (SVGs) while considering the cell type mixtures in the spatial transcriptomic (ST) data, we first need to determine the cell type proportions by using deconvolution methods.
 Through our numerical experiments, we found that the estimated cell type proportions play an important role in the cell-type-specific SVG identification, and thus keeping the deconvolution and SVG models consistent in terms of the definition of cell type proportion is essential to controlling the false positive rates and yielding reliable and interpretable results.

 Within the **MMM** model, cell type proportion represents the ratio of the transcript count from a certain cell type to all transcripts at the spot.